 Find out which companies are relocating or have relocated and to where and which counties are open to welcoming new talent.
 Create a focused search and build compelling narrative around why you should be part of that move and what value you can add.
 If there is any possibility that the organisation might have to sponsor you as an overseas worker then you have to be even more convincing.

 The bar sadly has now been raised for British candidates.

 Extend your network

 If your network has been predominantly local, now is the time to extend your range and reach out to network contacts located in EU countries.
 Alumni networks can be a good place to start, professional associations with branches in European locations and British groups or Chambers of Commerce located in the regions of your choice will also be helpful.
 Start to develop a picture of what is going on locally and tap into local advice.

 Sign up on various job portals that advertise jobs throughout Europe.
 Fine the one that best match your educational skills and language abilities.
 LinkedIn also offer this facility by geographic region.

 Don’t expect miracles

 One of the important things to remember is that recruiters and head hunters work for clients.
 If they have an opening in line with your background qualifications and experience, any recruiter would usually be pleased to consider you.
-Now, with potentially additional effort required to sponsor an overseas worker (which is what you now will be) it is possible that British candidates will not be given the same priority.
+Now, with potentially additional effort and cost required to sponsor an overseas worker (which is what you now will be) it is possible that British candidates will not be given the same priority.
 If have an exceptional skill set or one that is in short supply that will make a difference.
 We are currently in a candidate driven market so that will help.
 But economic uncertainty also brings the threat of a downturn and the situation may change.

 Otherwise you will be treated like any other third country national.
 In summary don’t expect miracles.
 Be strategic in your applications and think long-term.
 It may take a couple of stages to get where you want to be.
 Please see resource links below the contact form.

 If you need help with Brexodus job search tips – get in touch